Microwave-to-Optical Quantum Transduction of Photons for Quantum Interconnects: Input-output formalism

 \section{Input-output formalism}

 In this section, we briefly review the input-output formalism, following Ref.~\onlinecite{Clerk2010-SI}.
-First, let us for concreteness derive the equation of motion for the microwave cavity mode, which constitutes Eq.~(\ref{equation-of-motion-generic-form}) in the main text,
+First, in what follows let us for concreteness derive the equation of motion for the microwave cavity mode, which constitutes Eq.~(\ref{equation-of-motion-generic-form}) in the main text,